Revealing the Local Cosmic Web from Galaxies by Deep Learning: Methods

+The decoding stage consists of a series of \textsf{UpConv}$N_{\rm s}$ layers, which are constructed in a parallel manner.
+In contrast to the \textsf{Conv}$N_{\rm s}$, where we decreases the spatial dimension by sparsely sampling the convolved array, we increase the spatial dimension of each \textsf{UpConv}$N_{\rm s}$ layer:

+by duplicating the input array $\mathbb{I}_{\ell;i,j,k}$.
+Here, $u(x) = \lceil x / N_{\rm u} \rceil$, and we set the upsampling factor $N_{\rm u}=2$ in order to increase the spatial size of $\mathbb{U}_{\ell;i,j,k}$ by a factor of 8.
+After the upsampling, we concatenate the \textsf{Conv}$N_{\rm s}$ layer (the same size), and apply batch normalization.
+We then apply a three-dimensional convolution with $(N_{\rm k},N_{\rm st}) = (3,1)$, after the reflective padding the edge arrays with $N_{\rm p} = 1$.
+We decrease the number of output channels of each \textsf{UpConv$N_{\rm s}$} from 1024 to 128 by a factor of 2.
+After the convolution, we apply the ReLU activation function.

+In addition to the usual steps described above, the final {\textsf{Output}} layer requires following two special treatments so that the output layer represents the single dark-matter density proportional to ${\rm log}_{10}(\rho/\rho_0)$ which can be both positive and negative.
+First, instead of a gradual decrease of the number of output channels by a factor of 2, we set the number of output channels for \textsf{Output} as 1.
+Second, instead of the ReLU activation function, whose output range is $[0,+\inf)$, we use the hyperbolic tangent function ($\tanh$) so that its output range becomes finite ($[-1,+1]$ in this case).

-We apply two different types of layer size for TNG100 and TNG300.
-In the case of TNG100, we perform the encoding stage to the $64^3$-grid input layer to produce 2,048 channels of the $2^3$-grid layer (Conv2) and apply it to the decoding stage to produce $64^3$-grid output layer.
-In the case of TNG300, on the other hand, we start with the $128^3$-grid input layer to 2,048 channels of the $4^3$-grid layer, then to the $128^3$-grid output layer.
-We have also tested other CNN architectures with smaller values of the maximum number of channel, and find that the CNN architecture shown in Figure~\ref{fig:architecture} performs the best.
+We have adopted different spatial size of the hidden layer for \textsf{TNG100} and \textsf{TNG300} to accommodating the difference in their spatial resolution.
+For \textsf{TNG100}, the encoding stage starts from $2$ channels of $64^3$-grid input layers, and ends with the 2,048 channels of the $2^3$-grid layer (\textsf{Conv2}), and, for \textsf{TNG300}, the encoding stage starts from $2$ channels of $128^3$-grid input layers, and ends with the 2,048 channels of the $4^3$-grid layer (\textsf{Conv2}).
+The final output layers are $64^3$ and $128^3$ for, respectively, {\sf TNG100} and {\sf TNG300}.
+We have also tested other CNN architectures with various channel sizes, and confirmed that the CNN architecture that we use here (shown in Figure~\ref{fig:architecture}) performs the best among the tested cases. }